JuneBascaran/MDEF/docs/index.md

 ## Welcome

-Welcome to my documentary webside for my journey in Master of Design for Emergent Future program.
+Welcome to my documentation website where I will be sharing content of my assignments and reflections about my journey through Master of Design for Emergent Future program.

-I am very excited to share all my learnings that I am acquiring during this adventure in this course.